-When you have just a couple of employees, you might get away with some informal or even verbal agreements, but as your business grows, so do the number of HR policies and their complexity.
+When you have just a couple of employees, you might get away with some informal or even verbal agreements, but as your business grows, so does the number of HR policies and their complexity.
 The best way to keep everything in order and ensure your employees are aware of their rights and the policies they must comply with is an employee handbook.

-Don’t worry, compiling an employee handbook for restaurants is easier than you think, we’ll provide some “cheats” and shortcuts, and you can create your own restaurant employee handbook using one of many templates offered as part of your employee app.
+In this article, we will try to list the most important ones, and even provide you with some “cheats” and shortcuts, so that you could create your own restaurant employee handbook using one of many templates offered as part of modern employee apps.

 Creating effective and legally compliant HR policies for a restaurant (or any organization, really) is a unique process.
 So it’s up to you to recognize the needs of your restaurant.
 You don’t want your employee handbook turning into a novel-length saga.
 But you also don’t want to miss important guidelines unique to your business, like a Code of Conduct.

 Take the time to consider what policies match your business and its direction.
 Do you have colleagues who manage restaurants with their HR policies already in place?
 Then, it’s a good time to ask for some tips or templates.
-But don’t forget that your restaurant is its own unique dish, and you need to consider what goes in it.
+But don’t forget that your restaurant is its own unique dish, and you need to consider what goes into it.

 For example, if you’re planning to grow your team and advance employees in the ranks over time, having a detailed policy helps.
-Not only will it give your employees incentive to excel, but it will also help retain them longer, keeping knowledge and experience in your business.
+Not only will it give your employees an incentive to excel, but it will also help retain them longer, keeping knowledge and experience in your business.